|

 143. misunderstanding

-an understanding of something that is not correct
+an interpretation of something that is not correct

 Answer: The information system is not built, or is built with many errors, faults, deficiencies, and misunderstandings.